librenms/librenms/doc/Extensions/Graylog.md

 ```
 > Timezone must be PHP supported timezones, available at: <a href="http://php.net/manual/en/timezones.php">http://php.net/manual/en/timezones.php</a>

-> Since Graylog 2.1, the default API path is /api/
-> Also default port for webinterface and api are on 9000`http://127.0.0.1:9000/api/`

 If you are running a version earlier than Graylog then please set `$config['graylog']['version']` to the version
 number of your Graylog install.
+Earlier versions than 2.1 use the default port `12900`

 If you have altered the default uri for your Graylog setup then you can override the default of `/api/` using
 `$config['graylog']['base_uri'] = '/somepath/';`